grafana/thema/docs/go-usage.md

 }
 ```

-Next, we'll expand our test to load the contents of our `*Instance` into a Go variable of this new `Ship` type.
+Finally, we'll expand our test to load the contents of our `*Instance` into a Go variable of this new `Ship` type.
 (This is somewhat analogous to JSON unmarshalling, but in CUE is called `Decode`.)

 ```go
 func TestSearchByValid(t *testing.T) {